Using Title Tags in 2020

 Write for Searchers (i.e. Your Audience), Not Just Search Engines

 It’s critical to not over-optimizing your website as well.
 Over-optimizing includes using the same keyword too many times, speaking in short, incomplete sentences, and link spamming.
 To combat this, write title tags your audience will search for or will want to read.
 Over-optimizing your website confuses search engines and also your audience, content quality is a major consideration for Google.
 Write content that people want to read!
 Yoast SEO is a great tool at informing you when your website is overly optimized and when to tone it down.
-If you are thinking to expand further into SEO then read our article on SEO best practices or performing an SEO audit in 2020.
+If you are thinking to expand further into search engine optimization then read our article on SEO best practices or performing an SEO audit in 2020.

 Ready to Increase Your Website’s Visibility?